Contact Us

 Is AI a threat to accountants?

-Artificial intelligence solutions cannot do their jobs without humans who support them.
+Artificial intelligence solutions cannot do their jobs without human accountants who support them.

-As reported by Accountants Daily, a study by KPMG found that almost 60 per cent of Australians distrust the use of AI at work, for example, the hugely popular generative AI tool ChatGPT.
+As reported by Accountants Daily, a study by KPMG found that almost 60 per cent of Australians distrust the use of AI at work in 2023, for example, the hugely popular generative AI tool ChatGPT.

 Humans can give the data structure, which is why data preparation is such a critical and context-sensitive task.
 This element of ‘data science’ demands that human workflows feed smart data to machines in a way that supports their activities for greater end results.

-Accountants can take a proactive approach to our ever-growing reliance on artificial intelligence when they identify the essential soft skills they'll need for their long-term financial performance.
+Accountants can take a proactive approach to our ever-growing reliance on artificial intelligence when they identify the essential soft skills they'll need for their long-term financial performance and productivity.

 Artificial intelligence could be the technology that drives your firm into the future.

-A 2019 study by EY found that 84% of US CEO's and business leaders see AI as an essential driver of their companies' success.
+A study by EY found that 84% of US CEO's and business leaders see AI as an essential driver of their companies' success.
+This is because accounting AI tools can boost firm efficiency, minimise human error, and enhance firm productivity.
 However, this is not without risks, especially for Australian accounting firms that implement AI technologies without understanding the associated challenges.

-The continual evolution of AI technologies means accounting, bookkeeping and finance professionals armed with the right knowledge can adapt to changing responsibilities and roles within their firms.
+The continual evolution of AI technologies means accounting, bookkeeping and data entry professionals armed with the right knowledge can adapt to changing responsibilities and roles within their firms.
 AI in accounting can indeed streamline its own day-to-day accounting processes, and workers are still required with competencies beyond traditional accounting jobs.

 The mindset of ‘routine work’ must now shift to ‘strategic thinking’, and this will be achieved by knowing how to analyse and interpret the data that AI accounting software parses.
-Moreover, employees will be able to develop a new set of expertise, all revolving around data.
+Moreover, financial professionals will be able to develop a new set of expertise, all revolving around data.

-Thanks to the rise of artificial intelligence, the accounting and finance professional of the future will be one with robust data skills, an understanding of how to interpret disparate data streams, and data analysis for critical decision-making.
+Thanks to the rise of artificial intelligence, accounting and finance professionals in the future will have robust data skills, a better understanding of how to interpret disparate data streams, and greater data analysis skills that will be critical for decision-making.

 How is AI used in accounting?

 There's no getting away from the fact that AI systems are helping the accounting sector to evolve.
-Far from being the technology that replaces accountants (something that has been debated for decades), accounting AI applications are instead freeing up humans from handling time-consuming and repetitive jobs.
+Far from being the technology that replaces accountants, machine learning is freeing up humans from internal accounting processes that were one time-consuming, as well as handling repetitive accounting tasks.

-Artificial intelligence accounting uses means you can focus on more important opportunities, such as client-facing duties or tasks that require the application of soft skills.
+AI adoption in your firm means you can focus on more important opportunities while the tech does the rest.
+These important opportunities could include business advisory, client-facing duties or tasks that require the application of soft skills.

-When combined as part of a single intelligent strategy with predictive analytics (PA), AI in accounting and PA have the potential to do more with the resources we have and the ability to parse the enormous amount of valuable financial data that your accounting firm collects.
+AI in accounting can be combined as part of a single intelligent strategy with predictive analytics (PA).
+AI and PA in accounting together have the potential to enhance efficiency and accuracy with the resources you have.
+They'll also increase the ability to parse the enormous amount of valuable financial data that your accounting firm collects.

-Accounting firms with an auditing function or division may also see a more comprehensive and efficient audit process with AI in the mix.
+Accounting firms with a continuous auditing function or division may also see a more comprehensive and efficient audit process with AI in the mix.
 Learn more about the impact of AI on auditors in our article: How AI is transforming auditing.

 For more information about how ChatGPT can be used by many accounting firms, check out our blog: ChatGPT in accounting firms.